khiner/flowgrid/README.md

 FlowGrid uses a unidirectional data-flow architecture (like Redux).
 Each user action is encapsulated as a simple struct with all the information needed to carry out its effect on the project state.
-Actions are grouped together into `std::variant` types composed in a nested domain hierarchy, with a variant type called `Action::App::Any` at the root.
+Actions are grouped together into `std::variant` types composed in a nested domain hierarchy, with a variant type called `Action::Any` at the root.
-All issued actions are queued into a single concurrent queue, and each applied action overwrites the application store.
+All issued actions are queued into a single concurrent queue, and each applied action overwrites the project store.
 Actions are grouped into "gestures", and each gesture holds a logical snapshot of the full project state after applying its actions.
 If you're unfamiliar with persistent data structures, this is much less memory intensive than it sounds!
 Each snapshot only needs to track a relatively small amount of data representing its change to the underlying store, a concept referred to as "structural sharing".